Eastern Christian monasticism: Later Byzantine monasticism

-Monastic life on Mount Athos was founded towards the close of the 10th century through the aid of the Emperor Basil the Macedonian and became the largest and most celebrated of all the monastic centers of the Eastern Roman Empire.
+After an earlier phase, monastic life on Mount Athos was re-founded in the 10th century and became the largest and most celebrated of all the monastic centers of the Eastern Roman Empire.
 The peninsula is actually an independent monastic republic, governed by twenty "Sovereign Monasteries", with its own elected president (protos) and governing council.
 Mount Athos is the site of innumerable priceless cultural and spiritual treasures, and up to this day it is considered the capital of Orthodox monasticism.

-The Saint Catherine's Monastery on Mount Sinai in Egypt was inhabited by hermits from the early days of monasticism.
+Saint Catherine's Monastery below Mount Sinai in Egypt was inhabited by hermits from the early days of monasticism.
 But the monastery as it is now was built by order of Emperor Justinian I between 527 and 565, enclosing the Chapel of the Burning Bush which had been built by St. Helena, the mother of St. Constantine the Great, at the site where Moses is supposed to have seen the burning bush.
 The site has been inhabited by monks ever since and is sacred to three major world religions – Judaism, Christianity, and Islam.
 Many sacred icons there escaped the ravages of iconoclasm because of the remoteness of the location.
-Probably the most well-known item to come from the monastery is the Codex Sinaiticus, a 4th-century manuscript of the Septuagint which is of enormous value for textual research of the scriptures.
+Probably the most well-known item to come from the monastery is the Codex Sinaiticus (now mostly in the British Library), a 4th-century (possibly early 5th century) manuscript of the Septuagint which is of enormous value for textual research of the scriptures.